 The chemical sector in South Africa is largely characterised by producer-driven value chains, which are highly capital intensive in nature.
-Therefore the aim of the investment and growth programme is to facilitate investments in both capital equipment and innovation to enhance the competitiveness of the firms and facilitate growth.
+The aim of the investment and growth programme is to facilitate and promote investment, regional market growth, and product and process innovation.

 Buyer-Supplier Trade Platform

 Creating linkages between buyers and suppliers is key to supporting the goal of export market expansion.
 Establishing and facilitating platforms that enable buyer-supplier linkages is a critical activity of the Investment and Growth programme.

 A strategic intent for the cluster is to be a regional hub for megatrends: globalization, innovation and green manufacturing.
 Innovation support, through the investment and growth programme, involves engaging research bodies both locally and internationally to identify emerging technologies and how best to apply these in the regional hub.
 Supporting innovators, as key drivers of change is seen as priority for this programme.
 In addition to assisting the innovators and innovation of member firms, supporting industry transformation is an opportunity through this process by identifying and developing Black and township-based innovators through the DCC B-BBEE programmes.